Working Relationships – Designers & Contractors

 If this is done, an issue like the one the designer in my group is currently experiencing can often be avoided.

-Working Relationships – How to build a good relationship with a GC
+Working Relationships – How to build a good relationship with a General Contractor

 However, I also work on projects where clients have brought in their own contractors.